duju211/transalp/README.md

       read_rds(act_meas_path)
     }

-The data contains all the data of my 5 days on the bike.
+The input files contain all the data of my 5 days on the bike.
 Every row is a measurement of one point in time on my trip:

     ## # A tibble: 90,917 x 13
     ##    id      moving velocity_smooth grade_smooth distance altitude heartrate  time